Existing borrower queries

 National Debtline – 0808 808 4000 www.nationaldebtline.co.uk

-Advice UK – You will need to locate the number of your local advice centre from the phone book or via the link below. www.adviceuk.org.uk
+Advice UK – You'll need to locate the number of your local advice centre from the phone book or via this link www.adviceuk.org.uk

 Step Change Debt Charity – 0800 138 1111 www.stepchange.org

-Citizens Advice Bureau- You will need to locate the number of your local bureau from the phone book or via the below link. www.citizensadvice.org.uk
+Citizens Advice Bureau - You'll need to locate the number of your local bureau from the phone book or via this link www.citizensadvice.org.uk

 Please be aware that there are companies that charge a fee for managing your debts.
-If you intend using the services of these companies you should make yourself aware of any charges which may be applicable and fully understand any agreement terms.
+If you intend using the services of on of these companies you should find out about any charges which may be applicable and fully understand any agreement terms.

 If I move house, can I take my current mortgage with me?

-Generally yes - if you move house you may be able to transfer your current mortgage to your new house subject to meeting the Society's lending criteria.
+If you move house you may be able to transfer your current mortgage to your new house, subject to meeting the Society's lending criteria.
 This is called ‘porting’ and will be shown in your product information sheet and in your Mortgage Offer conditions.
-If you need a larger mortgage, you may borrow the extra funds required on any of the Society's mortgage products available at that time subject to meeting the terms and conditions of the mortgage product and our lending criteria.
+If you need a larger mortgage, you may be able to borrow the extra funds required on any of the Society's mortgage products available at that time, subject to meeting the terms and conditions of the mortgage product and our lending criteria.